-We want our members to know that we continue to monitor updates from the CDC as well as our partners in regards to COVID-19 and the vaccine rollout.
-We'll be keeping this page updated with information as we have it regarding DC's reopening and Otakon 2021 convention polcies.
+We want our members to know that we continue to monitor updates from the CDC, the city, as well as our partners in regards to COVID-19.
+We'll be keeping this page updated with information as we have it regarding Otakon 2022 convention policies.

 This policy is subject to change based on changes to CDC guidelines, local regulations or other data.

 Due to the unpredictable nature of the COVID-19 pandemic, Otakorp is maintaining its current health requirements, but reserves the right to adjust these restrictions closer to the convention if the pandemic situation allows.

 Vaccine verification (via vaccine app or physical vaccine card + photo ID for members over 18) will be required in all areas of the convention center for OTAKON 2022.